bren2102/Bookstore/README.md

 ## Project specifications
 We made use of React and Redux to build a Bookstore application.

+## Milestone 6
+We made use of Firebase to create a backend for this application, making use of react hooks and the firebase library.

 ## Built With

 * Node.js